 First-time shoppers might find it a little weird.
 But when you really think about it, it really isn’t a bad idea: the tactic forces shoppers to return their cart so they don’t have to pay an employee to do it.
 So it does have to do with money, just not your quarter.

 11. Their return policy is crazy

-Aldi don’t do money-back guarantee, they do Double Guarantee.
+Aldi doesn’t do money-back guarantee, they do Double Guarantee.
 This means that if there is something you don’t like, you can return the remaining portion and they’ll replace it and reimburse you.
-Pretty insane.
+Talk about serious quality assurance… Pretty insane.

 10. They only open during peak hours

 Unlike most stores in the US, Aldi doesn’t do 24/7.
 As you know by now, the chain is all about efficiency in order to save money (and make it) and since an empty store at 2 am means they are paying staff while making no income, most Aldi only open from 9 am to 8 or 9 pm.
 That way, they don’t have to pay a bunch of college students willing to go red-eye to afford university tuition.

 Unlike what people used to think, Aldi’s low prices don’t mean low quality.
 The corporation has the awards to prove it.
 They placed second in the International Wine Challenge for rose wines in a blind taste test and some top honours at the International Spirits Challenge and some 25 medals in the Grocer Food and Drink Own Label Awards.

 It all started with Dallas, Atlanta, and Los Angeles.
 These lucky Aldi customers can order their groceries through Instacart and have it delivered to their door.
 This time-saving solution is said to be expanded to many more cities.
 So keep an eye out and conference call your entourage once they offer it in your city.